davidthedev/davidthedev.github.io/_posts/2018-04-16-closures-in-javascript.markdown

 Now we are immediately invoking the function and passing the value of <code>i</code> into it.

-I hope that all of the above made sense and wasn't too complicated.
+That's it for this post and I hope that all of the above made sense and wasn't too complicated.